tushar-phondge/voiceit-sdk-iOS/README.md

 ## Setup
 ### Swift
 If you are programming in Swift then you need to first setup an Objective-C bridging header before starting.
 You can follow [this guide](http://www.learnswiftonline.com/getting-started/adding-swift-bridging-header/) to create a bridging header.
-Then add the following to the top of the file:
+Then add the following to the top of the bridging-header file:
 ```objc
 #import <VoiceItSDK/VoiceItSDK.h>
 ```